 On a national scale the impacts of Covid-19 have been well documented; government ministries have been releasing updates on the economic impacts and amount of financial hardship grants accessed.
 The Salvation Army has released a series of Covid-19 Social Impact Dashboards, which started on the 6 April 2020.
 These dashboards monitored five key social progress areas throughout the country: food security, financial hardship, addictions, housing, and income support and unemployment.
 Despite the pursuit of government and non-governmental agencies to document the impacts of Covid-19, nationally there has been minimal reporting on the impacts on our communities.
 SOOC 2020 hopes to capture the faces and stories of communities in the current Covid-19 world.

-Download the report and resources using the links below.
+Download the report and resources using the links below, video of the presentation to Johnsonville of the report's findings is also available.